 Even when you consider the protein-boosting effect of the canola meal, this looks like the profile of a kibble containing a moderate amount of meat.

-Beneful Select 10 is a plant-based dry dog food using a moderate amount of named meat meal as its main source of animal protein, thus earning the brand 3 stars.
+Beneful Select 10 is a grain-inclusive dry dog food using a moderate amount of named meat meal as its main source of animal protein, thus earning the brand 3.5 stars.